Primacy of European Union law: Netherlands

-The Constitution of the Kingdom of the Netherlands (Dutch: Grondwet) functions as a codification of political practice rather than a normative collection of robust guarantees.
+The Constitution of the Kingdom of the Netherlands functions as a codification of political practice rather than a normative collection of robust guarantees.
 As in the United Kingdom, the legislature has broad authority to define constitutional law as well as limits on the protection of rights.
-The Grondwet enshrines neither an absolute right to a fair trial, life, or property, and it provides few guidelines for the formation of governments.
+The Constitution enshrines neither an absolute right to a fair trial, life, or property, and it provides few guidelines for the formation of governments.
 Moreover, judicial review of the constitutionality of parliamentary acts was prohibited in 1848.

 Nevertheless, EU integration has been a relatively seamless process due to the Netherlands’ monist legal order, which considers international law on par with national law even absent any implementing statute.
 Treaty review powers have consequently expanded the authority of Dutch courts significantly, with the EU's Charter of Fundamental Rights serving as a de facto judicially-enforceable bill of rights.
 The Netherlands ensures that its judges are informed of EU law by offering relevant courses through the Training and Study Centre for the Judiciary, and by providing each court with an expert Coordinator for European Law responsible for offering guidance on practical legal applications.